MontzCode/Bioinformatics-Assignment-Tool/README.md

 To verify that your functions work as expected, run the provided test cases within each module.
 You can test individual components as shown in the included code.

 License

 This project is licensed under the MIT License.

+Contact

+For queries, please contact Monty Nkpa.
+Connect with me on LinkedIn: https://www.linkedin.com/in/monty-nkpa-7a4a7623b/?originalSubdomain=uk